-2. Specify a location for the checkpoint in the Checkpoint Location field.
+- 2. Specify a location for the checkpoint in the Checkpoint Location field.
 This is the directory where the checkpoint will be saved.
-The server will generate an error if this directory does not exist or is unwritable.
+The server will generate an error if this directory does not exist or is read-only. - 3.
+Select the Create Checkpoint button to create the checkpoint.
+This will return a success/failure message as appropriate, as shown in the following example output: